Press ESC to close

 Whatever the perception of beauty, mystery, or social norms, art plays an important role in opening discussions and paving the way toward acceptance, tolerance, and better communication.
 National Treasures: Velázquez in Liverpool aims to do just that.

 The Walker Art Gallery cleverly succeeds in bringing art to the people, by placing this exhibition close to the middle of the museum.
-Visitors must pass through the various exhibition halls, filled with incredible art, because of its centrality rather than Velázquez’s popularity.
-Climbing up the grand staircase to the first floor of the building, you get sidetracked by rooms showing art from the last few centuries, hung in grand, purpose-built galleries, all before finding yourself in the presence of Velázquez’ Venus, making a visit a real treat.
+Visitors must climb a grand staircase and pass through the various exhibition halls filled with incredible art to finally view Velázquez’s piece.
+This build up moment before Velázquez’ Venus truly adds to the experience.

-Congratulations to London’s National Gallery on its 200th birthday, and congratulations on sharing masterpieces from its incredible collection with galleries around the country.
-The Walker Art Gallery in Liverpool is always worth a visit, but having this exquisite addition, if temporarily, makes every visit a true privilege.
+London’s National Gallery recently celebrated its 200th birthday.
+The Walker Art Gallery in Liverpool is always worth a visit, but this exquisite addition is a must visit.

 National Treasures at Walker Art Gallery will be open until 26 August 2024.